 You’ll find more information in these great FREE financial guides:

-Yes, pensions have had a bad press recently but, seriously, it’s worth putting at least some of your investment money into a pension product because:
+Even if you’re not convinced a pension is the best way to save your money, it’s worth putting at least some of your investment money into a pension product because:

-- the pension rules have been greatly improved over the last few years so that they’re much more flexible and, in some cases, more transparent.
+4. Pension rules have been greatly improved: they’re much more flexible and, in some cases, more transparent.
 There are also very good products around such as stakeholder pensions and SIPPs which are generally worth having.